Managing innovation with startups to generate real business impact

 The third part of the process starts when you select which partners could help you to work on the strategic challenges you identified initially.
 Here you really need to involve your internal teams as well as to gain speed.
 And methodologies such as Lean Startup can help you.

 The idea is to be agile in your developments.
 Try and learn fast.
 “Fail often, but soon”.
 Go for a prototype or MVP you could validate as soon as possible.

 Use co-creation methodology to involve different relevant stakeholders, including users, customers and consumers in the refinement and validation of your solution.
 Co-creation is a very strong approach to improve your MVP and refine it by integrating different angles, from technical to user, and obviously the business one!

-At Connociam we worked with several companies and institutions to organize and manage corporate entrepreneurship programs and ecosystem innovation strategies, especially in food, healthcare, service and technology sectors.
+At Connociam we worked with several companies and institutions to organize and manage innovation with startups, Ecosystem and Corporate Entrepreneurship programs, especially in food, healthcare, service and technology sectors.
 Already in 2011, we supported Accio, a regional government agency supporting innovation, to launch and manage the Empenta program together with ESADE Business School.
 This successful program to accelerate startups and connect them with partners ran for several years.

-The Connociam approach to Corporate Entrepreneurship and Ecosystem Innovation Strategies has proven that it ensures a sustainable and profitable path to business growth, allowing companies to explore new opportunities in a competitive landscape changing at a dramatic pace and driven by complexity and disruption.
+The Connociam approach to Innovation with satrtups and Ecosystem Innovation Strategies has proven that it ensures a sustainable and profitable path to business growth, allowing companies to explore new opportunities in a competitive landscape changing at a dramatic pace and driven by complexity and disruption.
 Our approach helps you to align your entrepreneurial and innovation efforts with your corporate strategy in order to generate positive business impact and manage the entire process.